BlackHC/2302.08981/README.md

 - [examples/benchmark.ipynb](https://github.com/dholzmueller/bmdal_reg/blob/main/examples/benchmark.ipynb) shows how to download or reproduce our experimental results, how to benchmark other methods, and how to evaluate the results.
 - [examples/using_bmdal.ipynb](https://github.com/dholzmueller/bmdal_reg/blob/main/examples/using_bmdal.ipynb) shows how to apply our BMDAL framework to your use-case.
 - [examples/framework_details.ipynb](https://github.com/dholzmueller/bmdal_reg/blob/main/examples/framework_details.ipynb) explains how our BMDAL framework is implemented, which may be relevant for advanced usage.
-- *New:* [examples/nn_interface.ipynb](https://github.com/dholzmueller/bmdal_reg/blob/main/examples/nn_interface.ipynb) shows how our NN configuration can be used (without active learning) through a simple scikit-learn style interface.
+- [examples/nn_interface.ipynb](https://github.com/dholzmueller/bmdal_reg/blob/main/examples/nn_interface.ipynb) shows how our NN configuration can be used (without active learning) through a simple scikit-learn style interface.

 Besides these notebooks, you can also take a look at the code directly.
 The more important parts of our code are documented with docstrings.